Guide to Chase Sapphire Lounges

 How to Access Chase Sapphire Lounges

-Along with your same-day boarding pass within 3 hours, you must have one of these Chase credit cards in the Sapphire Lounge access trifecta:
+Along with your same-day boarding pass within 3 hours, you must have one of these Chase credit cards to access the lounge:

 1. Chase Sapphire Reserve®